 Getting Through Divorce: Hurting, Healing, And Moving On

 According to the Holmes-Rahe Stress Scale, divorce is the second highest stressor people experience, second to the death of a spouse.
-Regardless of how good or bad your marriage was or how long it lasted, getting through a divorce can be emotionally exhausting.
+Regardless of how good or bad your marriage was or how long it lasted, getting through a divorce can be an emotionally exhausting period that can severely impact your mental health.
 Healing from divorce doesn’t happen overnight, but most people do eventually move on.
 Examining the stages of emotions you may experience, and tips for strengthening your resilience, can help.

 The divorce process can be emotionally exhausting